marialuizaleitao/PitLaneManager/README.md

 - **React**: The frontend framework used to build the user interface and manage state.
 - **JavaScript**: The primary programming language for implementing logic and interactivity.
 - **Figma**: A web-based design tool used for prototyping and creating the initial UI/UX design.
+- **Vercel**: The platform used to deploy the application for production.

 ## Features